ExoHub-io/RocketCode-Framework/README.md

 # [Documentation](<https://avirts-organization.gitbook.io/rocketcode-framework-documentation/>)
 # Version: 1.0

+# If you are a proffecional use [RCF Upgrade](<https://github.com/ExoHub-io/RocketCode-Framework-Upgraded>)
+## It have all  features from React and more!
+But more harder!

 ⚡ A simple and extendable Node.js + Express framework for rendering HTML pages with support for custom tags and variables.

 ❗❗❗  Before you start i'm gonna tell you some terms: ❗❗❗